team-legends-project/dohyo-disco/readme.md

 A Phaser 3 single and two player Sumo inspired game.
 Either single player, or two player hot seating, choose your fighter.
 Your character will have a keyboard button flash above their head.
 Press the right key quicker than your opponent to force them out of the ring.
 Best of three rounds to win the match.

 ## New features
-Mobile play is here! 📱 Single players can now play through the same link on their devices in landscape mode.
-Smash buttons have been added to either side of the screen, tap as fast as you can to push the computer player out the ring.
+Mobile play is here! 📱 Both single players and hotseating games can now play on their mobile devices in landscape mode.
+Smash buttons have been added to either side of the screen in both modes.
+Smash the buttons as fast as you can to force your opponent out of the ring.

 ## Where is it?